SeungCheolBaek/representation_dynamics_phonemes_prosody/README.md

 pip install -r requirements.txt
 ```

-To avoid  the clashes with the existing environment on your computer, we recommend you install the dependencies in a virtual environments.
+To avoid  the clashes with the existing environment on your computer, we recommend you install the dependencies in a virtual environment.

 If you use [Anaconda](https://www.anaconda.com/) or [miniconda](https://docs.anaconda.com/miniconda/install/#quick-command-line-install), you can create the environment as below: